CLOCKSS: Governance and Organization

 The Executive Director is responsible for all aspects of the operations including accounting, financial reporting, library and publisher recruitment, organizing board and committee meetings, preparation of support documents for board activities, and communications with the LOCKSS team.
 The Executive Director signs all agreements with publishers, establishes any pricing discounts from the approved fees, develops the policies and procedures for the advancement of the CLOCKSS mission, works with the accountant to oversee all billing related work, and works directly with independent contractors to develop and implement outreach campaigns.

 The Director of Publisher Outreach is responsible for implementing email campaigns, performing follow-up phone contacts, arranging conference calls with prospects and the Executive Director, arranging meetings at conferences and book fairs with publishers, preparing agreements, communicating with publishers regarding the PR releases for the listservs and websites, and developing regular reporting on the progress of the outreach efforts.

 All actual operations of the CLOCKSS archive are performed by the staff of the LOCKSS Program.
 Their main responsibilities under the operations contract are detailed in CLOCKSS: Mandatory Responsibilities.
 They include the management of the archive node network, the ingest process, security, quality assurance of the preserved content, and reporting to Executive Director the transactions performed.
-The LOCKSS Program Executive Director assigns roles and responsibilities to LOCKSS team staff as required to meet the needs of the CLOCKSS Archive.
+The LOCKSS Program Manager assigns roles and responsibilities to LOCKSS team staff as required to meet the needs of the CLOCKSS Archive.
 The specific current assignments are maintained on a page on the LOCKSS team's internal Wiki entitled CLOCKSS/RolesAndResponsibilities.

 The organization chart of the LOCKSS team is: